-Copyright © 2014 Tax Materials, Inc. All Rights Reserved The deduction expired for premiums paid or accrued after December 31, 2013.
+Copyright © 2023 Tax Materials, Inc. All Rights Reserved

-Medical Expense Deductions
+Medical Expense Deduction

 You may need to make home improvements in order to provide medical care for yourself, your spouse, or your dependent.
-Examples: (1) Lifts or elevators, (2) therapy pool for help with a specific medical condition, (3) bathroom or countertop modifications to accommodate a person who is disabled, (4) ramps, handrails, support or grab bars, (5) modifications to halls and doorways.
+Examples: (1) Lifts or elevators, (2) therapy pool for help with a specific medical condition, (3) bathroom or countertop modifications to accommodate a person with a disability, (4) ramps, handrails, support or grab bars, (5) modifications to halls and doorways.